Skip navigation

 IMPORTANT WARNING:

 Receiving pegcetacoplan injection may increase the risk that you will develop a meningococcal infection (an infection that may affect the covering of the brain and spinal cord and may spread through the bloodstream) or other serious infections during your treatment or for some time afterward.
 These infections may cause death in a short period of time.
 You will need to receive certain vaccines at least 2 weeks before you begin your treatment with pegcetacoplan injection to decrease the risk that you will develop this type of infection.
 If you have received these vaccines in the past, you may need to receive a booster dose before you begin your treatment.
-If your doctor feels that you need to begin treatment with pegcetacoplan injection right away, you will receive your vaccines as soon as possible but will need to take an antibiotic for 2 weeks.
+If your doctor feels that you need to begin treatment with pegcetacoplan injection right away, you will receive your vaccines as soon as possible but will need to take an antibiotic for as long as your doctor recommends.

 Even if you receive vaccines for certain bacterial infections, there is still a risk that you may develop serious infections during or after your treatment with pegcetacoplan injection.
 If you experience any of the following symptoms, call your doctor immediately or get emergency medical help: headache that comes along with nausea or vomiting, fever, a stiff neck, or a stiff back; fever; rash and fever; rapid heartbeat; shortness of breath; clammy skin; confusion; muscle aches and other flu-like symptoms; or if your eyes are sensitive to light.